 Welcome!

-I am a PhD candidate in Political Science and International Relations at the University of Southern California.
+I am a lecturer in International Relations at the Faculty of Political Science, Thammasat University.

-I am a PhD candidate in Political Science and International Relations at the University of Southern California.
+I am a lecturer in International Relations at the Faculty of Political Science, Thammasat University.

-In addition to my research on emotions in foreign policy, I also examine how small states develop and respond to the grand strategies of great powers.
-One of my articles, "Thailand’s Engagement with China’s Belt and Road Initiative: Strong Will, Slow Implementation," was published in Asian Perspective.
+Beyond my work on emotions in foreign policy, I also study how small states navigate and respond to the grand strategies of great powers.
+My article, “Thailand’s Engagement with China’s Belt and Road Initiative: Strong Will, Slow Implementation,” published in Asian Perspective, analyzes Thailand’s cautious embrace of China’s BRI.
+I am currently researching why and how small states refer to more powerful countries—especially China—as a “big brother,” even when such framing may undermine their own bargaining power.

 "Thailand’s Engagement with China’s Belt and Road Initiative: Strong Will, Slow Implementation," Asian Perspective 45(2), 349-374. doi:10.1353/apr.2021.0004." [link]